Aaron Fuller (basketball): Eighth season with Fuerza Regia (2023)

 In August 2023, Fuller re-joined Fuerza Regia for an eighth season.
 He averaged 5.5 points and 3.1 rebounds in 38 games between August 19 and December 12.

 Ancud (2024)

 Between May 31 and June 23, 2024, Fuller played seven games for Asociación de Básquetbol Ancud of the Liga Nacional de Básquetbol de Chile.

 Rain or Shine Elasto Painters (2024)

 In July 2024, Fuller returned to the Philippines for the fifth time, this time playing as an import for the Rain or Shine Elasto Painters in the 2024 PBA Governors' Cup.
 In game two of the quarterfinals against Magnolia Hotshots, he sustained a corneal tear after being poked in the eye by Ian Sangalang.
 Fuller played through the series with the eye injury.

-RANS Simba Bogor (2025–present)
+RANS Simba Bogor and Panteras de Aguascalientes (2025–2026)

 In December 2024, Fuller signed with the RANS Simba Bogor of the Indonesian Basketball League (IBL) for the 2025 season.
 He was named to the All-IBL Second Team.
+In 31 games, he averaged 19.7 points, 9.1 rebounds and 1.5 assists per game.

+In August 2025, Fuller had a two-game stint with Panteras de Aguascalientes of the LNBP.

+Fuller re-joined the RANS Simba Bogor for the 2026 IBL season.

+Return to Rain or Shine Elasto Painters (2026–present)

+In June 2026, Fuller re-joined Rain or Shine Elasto Painters for the 2026 PBA Governors' Cup as part of the extended 2025–26 PBA season.